aerolab-unb/Aerial-pt/docs/source/aerial/vr01/autopilot/config/connection.rst

 .. explicar pq escolheu o lidar

-Para implementar o projeto, escolheu-se o sensor Lidar para habilitar a função de pouso automático.
-O sensor lidar pode ser conectado ao Pixhawk de duas formas, pelo protocolo I2C na porta I2C (ou I2C *slitter*) ou por pulse-width-modulation (PWM) na trilha PWM.
+Para implementar o projeto, escolheu-se o sensor Lidar para habilitar a função de pouso automático devido sua maior precisão em relação aos demais.
+O sensor lidar pode ser conectado ao Pixhawk de duas formas, através do protocolo I2C na porta I2C (ou I2C *slitter*) ou por *pulse-width-modulation* (PWM) na trilha PWM.

+..
+To implement the project, the Lidar sensor was chosen to enable the automatic landing function due to its greater accuracy compared to the others.
+Lidar sensor can be connected to the Pixhawk in two ways, via the I2C protocol on the I2C port (or I2C slitter) or by pulse-width-modulation (PWM) on the PWM track.

 De acordo com a documentação do Pixhawk, o lidar utilizado apresenta problemas de interferência com outros dispositivos quando conectado na porta I2C.
 Assim, escolheu-se a conexão por PWM.
 Um diagrama de conexão pode ser vista na tabela abaixo e o esquema de montagem pode ser visto na figura a seguir, onde o valor do resistor pode variar entre 200Ω e 1kΩ [1]_.

+..
+According to the Pixhawk documentation, the Lidar used presents interference problems with other devices when connected to the I2C port.
+Thus, the PWM connection was chosen.
+A connection diagram can be seen in the table below and the assembly diagram can be seen in the following figure, where the value of the resistor can vary between 200Ω and 1kΩ [1] _.

 .. table:: Diagrama de conexão entre o Lidar e o Pixhawk